A recent holiday to the Lake District, Cumbria, England, home of William

 Finally, after almost an hour, we reached our destination.

-Although lacking a flask or food, we found ourselves somewhat thirsty and nearing starvation.
+Although lacking a flask or food, we found ourselves somewhat thirsty and

 The reason for our climb, a lighthouse, a monument to Sir John Barrow.